mkawserm/qslduno/README.md

-# Qt Sqlite DtabaseDriver UNO
+# Qt Sqlite3 Dtabase Driver UNO

 sqlite3 database with aes128 and aes256 encryption support for qt5.